GP-95/react-carousel/readme.md

 Create a number state with the useState hook and pass the state to the Carousel component as props with the name of **current**.
 Pass the state update function to the Carousel as props with the name of **setCurrent**.

-Touch navigation is handled by the Carousel component internally, but buttons and programmatic navigation is handled by the user by chaning the value of the state that is passed to **current**.
+Touch navigation is handled by the Carousel component internally, but buttons and programmatic navigation is handled by the user by changing the value of the state that is passed to **current**.

-**Note: The value of state should never be less than 0 or higher than the length of the array of content - 1 that is passed to the Carousel.**
+**Note: The value of state should never be less than 0 or higher than the length - 1 of the array that is passed to the Carousel as children.**

 ## Example